aishik95/special_relativity/README.md

-# special_relativity
+# Special Theory of Relativity
 This is an open source repository.
 Anyone can fetch the documents without referring back to me.